Trump, getting facts wrong, says he may free Blagojevich

 “When it is the governor who goes bad,” the judge said, “the fabric of Illinois is torn and disfigured and not easily repaired.”

-Federal felons must serve at least 85 percent of their sentence, meaning Blagojevich would be eligible after serving 12 years.
+Federal felons must serve at least 85 percent of their sentences, meaning Blagojevich would be eligible after serving 12 years.
 That would put his release date in 2024.

 In speaking about how he thought Blagojevich’s sentence was too long, Trump also said: “You have drug dealers that get not even 30 days, and they’ve killed 25 people.”
 It’s unclear what Trump meant.